DETAILED ACTION

 a plurality of memory requests, the plurality of memory requests including a memory request for the processing-in-memory processor, the memory request associated with a region of the memory (eg. 0011 - PIM instructions are placed in a PIM queue and are eventually dispatched to the PIM device for execution … data is present in a cache)…; ., [0012] If the data to be used by a PIM read instruction is in a cache and the data is marked dirty, a PIM read request will wait to be dispatched until the data is flushed from the cache to memory; [0038] In some examples, after a PIM request is issued by a processor core 106, 108, 110, 112, the PIM request is received by the coherency synchronizer 134.
 The coherency synchronizer 134 performs cache operation on the various caches of the core complexes 102, 104 to ensure that any cache entries for virtual and/or physical addresses identified in the PIM request remain coherent.
 For example, when a PIM request includes as an operand a virtual and/or physical address,)

-scheduling the memory request of the processing-in-memory processor until the cached data is transmitted from the memory controller to the memory (eg., 0012 - a PIM read request will wait to be dispatched until the data is flushed from the cache to memory.; 0038 - After the appropriate cache operations have completed, the PIM request is transmitted to the memory controller 136 for offloading to the PIM device).
+delaying scheduling the memory request of the processing-in-memory processor until the cached data is transmitted from the memory controller to the memory (eg., 0012 - a PIM read request will wait to be dispatched until the data is flushed from the cache to memory.; 0038 - After the appropriate cache operations have completed, the PIM request is transmitted to the memory controller 136 for offloading to the PIM device; 0014 - issue, based on the physical memory address, a cache probe to one or more of the caches prior to receiving the PIM instruction for dispatch to the PIM device)

 It would have been obvious to one of ordinary skill in the art prior to the filing date of the claimed invention to modify the system with PIM processing as disclosed by Lee with Kalamatianos, providing the benefit of a coherency synchronizer that synchronizes cache states for a plurality of processor cores (see Kalamatianos, 0015) to ensure that data that is resident in a cache and is to be used in execution of a PIM instruction is flushed from the cache to memory (0010).

-Lee in view of Kalamatianos does not disclose, but Kim discloses
+Lee in view of Kalamatianos does not disclose, but Aga discloses

-It would have been obvious to one of ordinary skill in the art prior to the filing date of the claimed invention to modify the system with PIM processing as disclosed by Lee with Kalamatianos, with Kim, providing the benefit of performance of an electronic device including the host core and the PIM memory may be effectively improved (see Kim 0064).
+It would have been obvious to one of ordinary skill in the art prior to the filing date of the claimed invention to modify the system with PIM processing as disclosed by Lee with Kalamatianos, with Aga, providing the benefit of cache controllers store commands to perform preloading, such as prefetch commands, in queues to allow the cache controllers to manage issuance of the commands in a manner that reduces interference with other memory-side processing instructions or memory load/store operations (see Aga, 0044).

 Applicant’s arguments for dependent claims are based on their respective base independent claims 1, 7, 18, which are addressed above.